One More Time (Daft Punk song): Composition

-Sampling
+Sampling credit

-"One More Time" contains a sample of the 1979 disco song "More Spell on You" by Eddie Johns, which is uncredited in the Discovery liner notes.
-Johns, who has been destitute for decades, did not receive royalties for the sample.
-A representative for Daft Punk confirmed the use of the sample and that they continued to pay royalties to GM Musipro, the French publishing company that has owned rights to "More Spell on You" since 1995.
-A representative of GM Musipro said they had never been able to locate Johns, and that they would follow up on the matter after an investigation by the Los Angeles Times in 2021.
-The music industry attorney Erin M. Jacobson said it was common for rights owners to be untraceable.
+Johns did not receive credit for the sample of "More Spell on You".
+As of 2021, had never received payment and was living in assisted housing following a stroke that left him unable to work.
+He was previously homeless in Los Angeles for over a decade.
+A representative confirmed that Daft Punk paid royalties to the owner of "More Spell on You", the French record label and music publisher GM Musipro, and said that, per the agreement, it was GM Musipro's duty to pay royalties to Johns.
+The GM Musipro founder said they had never been able to locate Johns and that they would follow up after an investigation by the Los Angeles Times in 2021.
+The music attorney Erin M. Jacobson said it was common for rights owners to be untraceable and estimated that Johns could be owed a sum "in the high six-to-seven-figure range" based on streams alone.

 Release

 The single contains an eight-minute version of "One More Time" featuring extended vocals absent from the album version.
 An "unplugged" rendition was included in the 2003 remix album Daft Club.
 The remix album contains a remix of "Aerodynamic" by Daft Punk featuring elements of "One More Time".
 The "short radio edit" of "One More Time" from the single was later included in the 2006 compilation album Musique Vol. 1 1993–2005.
 Daft Punk performed "One More Time" on their Alive 2006/2007 tour; a performance was included on the live album Alive 2007.